marcusgia2505/classEx_doc/docs/Elements.rst

  :width: 100%

 The PDF Download element integrates a user-friendly button within the game interface, allowing students to download specific parts of the game material in PDF format.
-This feature includes a text field where you can add custom text, such as questions and answers,and other relevant content.
-Additionally, you can add image tags which will be rendered as images in the final PDF document.
+This feature includes a text field where you can add custom text, such as questions and answers, and other relevant content.
+Additionally, you can add image tags, which will be rendered as images in the final PDF document.
 Once the content is added, students can easily download it as a PDF document, facilitating access to the material for offline review and study.